PC-Toolbox/PC-Toolbox/README.md

 Go to the [Releases Tab](https://github.com/byronbytes/PC-Toolbox/releases) and download the latest version.

+## Dependencies
+- Listen, IDK what these are so if you want to help me out just fork it.

 ## Supported Versions
 If you would like a detailed description of what versions and Operating Systems are supported, check [Security](https://github.com/byronbytes/PC-Toolbox/blob/master/SECURITY.md).

-## Scripts
-There are scripts that users can add and run within the app.
-These scripts can be downloaded by anyone via the Script Market.
-All scripts are moderated by our staff team, any malicious scripts will be removed and the user will be terminated from making new ones.

-## Screenshots

 ## Wanting to Contribute?
-The few sections below are for users who want to help and contribute to the PC Toolbox Project.
+The sections below are for users who want to help and contribute to the PC Toolbox Project.

 ### Prerequisites